mcMickJuice/mickjuice-blog/content/blog/graphql-exploration/index.md

 That's it!
 GraphQL provides for authentication, tracing and all other functionality you'd expect for a service.

-## Why introduce GraphQL to Slingshot
+## Why introduce GraphQL to our CMS

 I believe that GraphQL will greatly simplify our client code and unlock some productivity boosts when implementing new features.
 Most of the friction I've experienced when introducing new features is related to wiring up data on the client.
 This work requires a lot of boilerplate related to redux: